-Applications for the 2020 Intensive are now open!
+Applications for the 2020 Intensive are now closed.

 For the last seven years, Sundance Institute and Women In Film have been working together to address the most challenging obstacles facing women filmmakers at structural and project-based levels.
 Accessing capital remains elusive for even seasoned creators, and our research has shown that women continue to deal with particular gendered biases that make it harder to secure financing.